vluzko/vluzko.github.io/posts/markdown/personalized-cancer-vaccines-1.md

 ---
 [Part 2]({%post_url 2019-10-30-cancer-vaccines-part-2 %}), [Part 3]({%post_url 2019-10-30-cancer-vaccines-part-3 %})

-In another life I worked on cancer vaccines.
-Specifically I wrote algorithms for designing personalized cancer vaccines.

-Caveat lector: I’m not a biologist of any kind.
-I spent lots of time around them and had to understand their work well enough to implement it in code, but still.

-The immune system is really complicated.
-Your immune system has to be able to selectively destroy all the bad things without destroying any of the good things; that requires a lot of information and a lot of specialized components.
+## Cancer Vaccines 1 - Immunology 001

+For a few years, I worked at Moderna on their personalized cancer vaccine program.
+Of course I cannot talk about the specifics of Moderna's approach, but there are quite a few teams - industrial and academic - working on the problem, all with fairly similar approaches and I can talk about the overall methodology.

 There are two parts of the human immune system: the innate immune system and the adaptive immune system.
-You can roughly think of these as “general” and “targeted”.
-The adaptive immune system is the one that learns to recognize specific pathogens, and targets them for destruction.
+You can roughly think of these as "general" and "targeted".
+The adaptive immune system, as its name suggests, adapts to novel pathogens and responds

 The rough process is this: every cell (pathogenic or otherwise) produces lots of proteins.
 Your cells only produce proteins from a very specific list of proteins.
 This list is determined by your DNA.
 That’s not all your DNA does, but part of it (the exome) determines what proteins your cells produce (1).
 So the adaptive immune system goes around looking for proteins that aren’t on the list, and then it murders everything making the forbidden proteins.
 We’ll refer to things on The List as “self”.